How To Instructions and Frequently Asked Questions

 While Carts & Millie Paint requires minimal preparation to adhere to many surfaces, we firmly believe your finish is only as good as your foundation.
 We recommend ensuring your surface is free from grease, dirt and dust, as these impurities can taint your paintwork and cause adhesion issues.
 Use a solvent-free degreaser with a cloth or brush to clean your surface, rinse well and allow to dry completely.

 For more information on painting slick surfaces, metal, plastic, kitchen cabinets and laminate, see the relevant FAQ sections below.

-For high traffic use items, we recommend using a water-based polyacrylic, or two/three coats of hemp oil.
+For high traffic use items, we recommend using a water-based varnish.
 For low-to-medium traffic use items, a hemp oil or wax works best.
 The hemp oil will provide 1-2 years of protection, as opposed to wax which will need re-coating after a year.

 Of course!
 To paint upholstery like chairs and lounge suites, you will need to water down your paint in a separate container, and it is handy to have a spray bottle or misting bottle to dampen the surface.
 Apply thin coats, allowing each layer to penetrate the fibres and allow to dry.
 Sand the surface between coats with fine grit sandpaper (180-240) to prevent the paint stiffening and cracking under load.
 Once the desired coverage has been achieved, finish with Boutique Furniture Wax.